Here's a little background:

 I spent ten years as a front end developer.
 Eventually I got more excited about the concepts and design behind products than their implementation.
 At that point I started focusing on UX and Product Management roles.

 I also end up leading/managing teams a bunch.
-My personality is suited to it, and my proclivity toward bringing order to chaos brings me into these sorts of roles whether I look for them or not.
+I don't always seek those roles, but my proclivity toward bringing order to chaos brings me into them.

-I've also worked on a couple of startups, including a fitness app entirely of my own design.
+I've worked on a couple of startups, including a fitness app that I designed and built entirely myself.
 You should check it out.

 Once upon a time I was a competitive fencer.
-It was a huge part of my life, and I got some amazing opportunities to travel the world as a result.
-I even took a run at making an Olympic team in 2008.
+It was a huge part of my life, and gave me some amazing opportunities to travel the world.
+I even took a run at the Olympics in 2008.
 I didn't make it, but what an exciting journey!

 BUILDING AWESOME TEAMS